-Health Maintenance Organizations (HMOs), Preferred Provider Organizations (PPOs), and Point-of-Service Plans (POS) are all types of managed health care.
-The purpose of managed care is to provide its members with access to a comprehensive system of medical care that offers savings and encourages quality service.
-While larger companies can afford to offer a choice of health plans, a smaller business can save money by comparing health insurance plans each year before the annual enrollment period.
-While cost is a key factor, make sure that the network you select provides convenience and coverage in your local area.
+Health maintenance organizations (HMOs), preferred provider organizations (PPOs), and point-of-service plans (POS) are all types of managed health care.
+The purpose of managed care is to provide members with access to a comprehensive system of medical care that offers savings and encourages quality service.
+Make sure you are choosing the right plan for your situation by comparing health insurance plans each year during the annual enrollment period.
+(See "What you need to know about open enrollment.")

 This doctor will coordinate all of your medical care, including referrals to specialists, such as a dermatologist, cardiologist or surgeon.
-If you choose to seek treatment from a non-network physician, you will generally be required to pay most of the cost yourself.
+If you choose to seek treatment from an out-of-network physician, you will generally be required to pay most of the cost yourself.
 By law, an HMO cannot require referrals for emergency care, so an HMO will pay for emergency room treatment without a referral.

 On average, HMOs are the least expensive health option for employers and employees.
-Doctor's visits, preventive care, and medical treatment are covered by your monthly insurance premium, and there is no individual or family deductible to meet.
+Doctor visits, preventive care and medical treatment are covered by your monthly insurance premium, and there is usually no individual or family deductible to meet.
 There is generally a co-payment for each visit that varies based on the type of service provided and the plan you select, but there's typically no co-insurance.

-With a PPO plan, you may visit an out-of-network provider and still receive some coverage for their services.
+With a PPO plan, you may visit out-of-network providers and still receive some coverage for their services.
 However, because the insurance company has not negotiated discounted rates with these providers, you will usually have to pay co-insurance or the difference between the network and out-of-network prices.
 The co-payment amounts for office visits and other services are also smaller if you see a doctor in the PPO network than if you see an out-of-network doctor.

 The POS plan is like a combination of the HMO and PPO plans.
 You are required to designate an in-network physician to be your primary health care provider.
 You may go out-of-network if you choose, but in doing so, you will have to pay most of the cost yourself, unless a primary care physician refers you to that specific doctor.
 In that instance, the health plan will pay all or most of your bill.